junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Act 1

-Dean automatically looks back at the cherubs, following the order.
+Dean automatically follows the order, looking back at the cherubs.
 "I'm not blinking."
-He says, answering to the skinny guy.
+He says, answering the skinny guy.

 The cherub statues haven't moved an inch since they start staring at them.